 Richardson House, so aptly named to honor Green Mountain College's first Alumni Secretary, becomes the Alumni House.
 It was to serve as a space for the Alumni Archives and provide a place for the Alumni Association to meet.
 Currently the archives are located in the Griswold Library, and the development and alumni relations offices reside in Richardson.

 The Green Mountain Junior College Class of '43 presents to the College an endowed memorial scholarship honoring Jesse P. Bogue, the College's founder and first president.

 At the Alumni Banquet, the President of the Alumni Board announces the creation of the Green Mountain College Golden Circle Society, whose dual purpose will be to recognize GMC Alumni who graduated more than fifty years ago, and to provide more personalized links with smaller regional alumni gatherings and visits.

-The Alumni Association continues to assist with planning Alumni & Family weekend, enrollment, fundraising, and other local activities in their hometowns.
+The Alumni Advisory Board continues to assist with planning Alumni & Family weekend, enrollment, fundraising, career services, and other regional activities in their hometowns.

 2012 - present

 The by-laws were updated in 2012, renaming the Alumni Association to the Alumni Advisory Board.
 A committee structure was added to support enrollment, career services, reunion, and fundraising efforts at GMC.
 The Alumni Advisory Board continues to assist with planning the annual Reunion / Alumni & Family weekend and regional alumni activities.